-The placement of political signs is subject to regulations by state, county, and/or city.
+The placement of political signs is subject to regulation.
 Be sure you know what the restrictions are.
 For signs within a city, ask the City Clerk for information.
-For signs in an unincorporated area of Riverside County, check with the Riverside County Code Enforcement Department; phone (951) 955-2078 at 4080 Lemon Street, Riverside.
+For signs in an unincorporated area, check with the Riverside County Code Enforcement Department; phone (951) 955-2078 at 4080 Lemon Street, Riverside.
+There are also State laws governing campaign signs, for more information contact the State of California - Department of Transportation at (916) 654-6473.